EyeSeeTea/ESTools/DHIS2/subscriptions/README.md

 ### Send newsletter

-Send a weely report of interpretations to subscribers of their parent objects:
+Send a weekly report of interpretations to subscribers of their parent objects:

 ```
-$ node src/notifications.js [-c path/to/config.json] send-newsletter
+$ node src/notifications.js [-c path/to/config.json] send-newsletters
 ```